 Of those surveyed, only 53% of hourly employees were given flexibility to vote during the day, as compared to 69% of salaried employees.
 Beyond just providing flexibility, only one in three respondents noted that their company gives their employees time off that is dedicated to voting time.

 We also found a positive correlation between employees who are given workplace flexibility to vote and those employees’ engagement and wellbeing levels.
-In fact, there was an outstanding difference between employees that supported their organization’s values, recommend their organization to a friend, and were proud to work for the organization when they were given time during the workday to vote.
+In fact, there was an outstanding difference between employees that supported their organisation’s values, recommend their organisation to a friend, and were proud to work for the organisation when they were given time during the workday to vote.

 Our survey results showed the following for those who were given time to vote:

 72% say their job allows them to balance their work and personal life, as opposed to only 56% of respondents who are not allowed flexibility during the workday to vote

 71% say they support the values for which their organisation stands, as opposed to only 55% of respondents who are not allowed flexibility during the workday to vote